Dongliang-Ma/Nutanix-101/index.rst

 #.
 Click on **Advanced Settings**.

-   Advanced Settings allow you to set a variety of policies:
+   Advanced Settings allow you to set a variety of policies.

-   - **Redundancy Factor** - In production, Nutanix supports a redundancy factor of 2 or 3.
+   - **Redundancy Factor** - In production, Nutanix supports a redundancy factor (RF) of 2 or 3.
 In this single node test environment, the redundancy factor is 1.

    - **Reserved Capacity** - Entering a value in this field allows the container guaranteed reserved space from the storage pool.
 Reserving space for a storage container means that space is no longer available to other storage containers even if the reserved space is unused.
 See the `Capacity Reservation Best Practices <https://portal.nutanix.com/#/page/docs/details?targetId=Web-Console-Guide-Prism-v511:sto-capacity-reservation-best-practices-c.html#concept_p34_5y2_ml>`_ documentation for more information.